IjzerenHein/firestorter/docs/TypeScript.md

 ### Collection generics

 Collection can be extended to create and use your custom Document types.
-In the following example, a custom document is used that adds several methods to the standard Document class.
+In the following example, a custom document is created that adds several methods to the standard Document class.

 #### todo.ts